spree/spree-dev-docs/contributing/developing_spree.md

 Please keep your commit history meaningful and clear.
 [This guide](https://about.gitlab.com/blog/2018/06/07/keeping-git-commit-history-clean/) covers it quite well and we recommend reading it, not only for Spree project but for any IT project overall.

 1. Push your changes to a topic branch in your fork of the repository.

-    ```
+    ```bash
     git push -u origin fix/order-recalculation-total-bug
     ```

 2. Create a Pull request - [please follow this guide](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)

     If your changes references Github issues, please mark which issue you're fixing by adding `Fixes #<number or url of the issue>` in the commit name or PR title/description.
 This will automatically mark that issue as closed when your PR will be merged.
 3. Wait for CI to pass
 4. If CI passed wait for Spree Core team code review

     We're aiming to review and leave feedback as soon as possible.
 We'll leave you a meaningul feedback if needed.